 National Licensing Laws

 The courts have prevented the IRS from imposing testing and education requirements on paid tax professionals.
-Although there is currently no minimum education or testing requirement to become a paid tax preparer, the IRS does require paid tax preparers to register with the IRS and obtain a Preparer Tax Identification Number (PTIN), pay a registration fee, and pass a tax compliance check.
+Although there is currently no minimum education or testing requirement to become a paid tax preparer, the IRS does require paid tax preparers to register with the IRS and obtain a Preparer Tax Identification Number (PTIN) and pass a tax compliance check.

 Tax Preparer Identification Number (PTIN) Registration System